-Fritz lang directs Edward G. Robinson in this Hollywood noir about the degradation of a university professor caught in the murderous web of a femme fatale (Joan Bennett).
+Fritz Lang (Metropolis, Cloak and Dagger) directs Edward G. Robinson in this Hollywood noir about the degradation of a university professor caught in the murderous web of a femme fatale (Joan Bennett).
 The new Blu-ray, part of Eureka's Masters of Cinema series, is code-locked for Region B and comes with a trailer and a 23-minute video essay by critic David Cairns, as well as a previously available audio commentary by Imogen Sara Smith.
 There's also an illustrated booklet with new essays by film writers Amy Simmons and Samm Deighan.

 The Night of the Generals (U.K/Fr./U.S., 1967)

 Warsaw, 1942.
 A high-class hooker is viciously murdered and suspicion falls on three generals of the occupying German army.
 The case is dropped.
 Two years later, in Paris, another prostitute is murdered and the three general again implicated.
 The focus then narrows to General Tanz (Peter O'Toole) – did he do it?
 The new Blu-ray from Eureka!
 Classics comes with two trailers and a new audio commentary by author Scott Harrison, who also writes the essay in the accompanying booklet.
 The disc is code-locked to Region B.